peanut3322/CCM101-jmreofrir/Laboratory-03-Multi-Cloud-Explorer/aws-research.md

  The Google Cloud Management is a secure, web-based "control panel" of the cloud.

 Four (4) Core Services
- > Compute (The Brain) - The actual muscle and brainpower.
+1. Compute (The Brain) - The actual muscle and brainpower.

- > Storage (The Filing Cabinet) -  A place where you stack or hold the raw data.Secure and Protected.
+2. Storage (The Filing Cabinet) -  A place where you stack or hold the raw data.Secure and Protected.

- > Database (The Organizer) - easily to retrive and stores data needed such as profiles, passwords, catalogs and transactions
+3. Database (The Organizer) - easily to retrive and stores data needed such as profiles, passwords, catalogs and transactions

- > Networking (The Roads and Walls) - Connecting people through internet even if the person is away.
+4. Networking (The Roads and Walls) - Connecting people through internet even if the person is away.
+Even controls network traffic.

 Three (3) Advantages
-  > Cost Flexibility - pay as you go easy payment.
+1. Cost Flexibility - pay as you go easy payment.

-  > Instant Innovation - launch in a minutes, gains triple as you invest.
+2. Instant Innovation - launch in a minutes, gains triple as you invest.

-  > Built-In Disaster Recovery - not to worry, can save backup database without a glitch.
+3. Built-In Disaster Recovery - not to worry, can save backup database without a glitch.

 Typical Enterprise Use Cases

   > Mass Migration

   > Hybrid Cloud